HenryLiangzy/COMP9417_Project/README.md

 ---

 ## Install
 Project using Git to manage.
-Go and check if you install already
+Go and check if you install or not.
 ### Check git install
 ```Bash
 git --version